Roblox/creator-docs/content/en-us/resources/battle-royale/minimap-system.md

 <tbody>
   <tr>
     <td>`map_size`</td>
     <td>The size of one edge of your map in studs.
-Note the minimap assumes your map is square and that the map center is located at this world point: `vector.new(map_size, 0, map_size)`.</td>
+Note the minimap assumes your map is square and that the map center is located at this world point: `vector.create(map_size, 0, map_size)`.</td>
   </tr>
   <tr>
     <td>`minimap_width`</td>